HugoFara/pylinkage/docs/source/deprecations.md

 Names that still work but are on their way out, with what to use instead.

+## What is public

+A name is public when it is listed in the `__all__` of a package, and a package is public when it is reachable as an attribute of `pylinkage` (`pylinkage.synthesis`, `pylinkage.optimization.collections`, …).
+That is the whole rule.
+The policy below applies to those names and nothing else.

+Two consequences:

+- **Modules inside a package are implementation.** `from pylinkage.synthesis.path_generation import path_generation` works today and may stop working without notice; `from pylinkage.synthesis import path_generation` is the promise.
+Newer modules carry a leading underscore to make this visible (`population._member`, `synthesis._types`); older ones will be renamed as they are touched.
+- **Each name has one home.** `Ground` lives in `pylinkage.components`, not also in `pylinkage.dyads`.
+The top-level package re-exports the definition path (`Ground`, `Crank`, `RRRDyad`, `Linkage`, …) for convenience; every other second location is a deprecated alias, listed below.

+The surface is pinned name by name in `tests/test_public_api.py`, so it cannot change without a diff in that file.

+Some public names are **provisional**: exported and documented, but their shape may still change in a minor release.
+They are the newer subsystems — `pylinkage.topology`, `pylinkage.solver`, the co-design family in `pylinkage.optimization` (`co_optimize`, `CoOptimizationConfig`, …), the multi-topology synthesis in `pylinkage.synthesis` (`NBarSolution`, `generalized_synthesis`, …), hierarchical composition in `pylinkage.hypergraph`, and the CAD export in `pylinkage.visualizer`.
+A change to one is announced in the changelog, not through a warning.

 ## How deprecation works here

 pylinkage follows [semantic versioning](https://semver.org/spec/v2.0.0.html).